HoHuy2808/Fundamental-ML/README.md

 In this case, the plot shows that the cumulative explained variance ratio reaches around 95% with about 500 principal components.
 So a reasonable choice for the optimal number of principal components would be 500.

 ## 3. Image Classification:
+### Overview:
+This code snippet demonstrates how to perform image classification using different machine learning classifiers both with and without Principal Component Analysis (PCA).
+The goal is to evaluate the performance of these classifiers in terms of accuracy, F1 score, recall, and precision on a dataset of images represented as pixel values.

+### Libraries Used:
+`scikit-learn` for building classifiers, preprocessing data, and evaluating performance.
+`numpy` for handling array operations efficiently.

-### Data Preparation:
+### Steps:
+#### Original Data:
-1. The original data is loaded, and the pixels column is converted to a numpy array.
+1. The original dataset (df) contains emotion labels (y) and pixel values (X).
+The pixel values are processed from strings to numpy arrays.
-2. The data is split into training and testing sets using train_test_split.
+2. Data is split into training and test sets using `train_test_split`.
-3. The data is scaled using StandardScaler.

-### Hyperparameter Tuning:
-1. Parameter grids are defined for each of the four classifiers: RandomForestClassifier, DecisionTreeClassifier, MLPClassifier, and KNeighborsClassifier.
+#### Classifiers without PCA:
+1. Classifiers such as RandomForestClassifier, DecisionTreeClassifier, MLPClassifier, and KNeighborsClassifier are initialized with predefined parameter grids for hyperparameter tuning.
-2. The perform_grid_search function is used to perform a grid search for each classifier, finding the best set of hyperparameters and the corresponding cross-validation score.
+2. Grid search (GridSearchCV) is used to find the best hyperparameters for each classifier based on accuracy.
-3. The best estimators are then trained on the full training set.
+3. The best model for each classifier is trained on the training set and evaluated on the test set.

-### Model Evaluation:
-The best estimators are tested on the held-out test set, and various performance metrics (accuracy, F1 score, recall, and precision) are calculated and stored in the metrics dictionary.
+4. Metrics including accuracy, F1 score, recall, and precision are calculated and stored for further analysis.

-### PCA Transformation:
-1. The original data is transformed using PCA, keeping 100 principal components to retain 90% of the information.
+#### Classifiers with PCA
+1. PCA is applied to reduce the dimensionality of the data while retaining 90% of its variance.
+The number of principal components chosen is 100 based on a prior analysis.
-2. The transformed data is again split into training and testing sets, and scaled using StandardScaler.
+2. The data is standardized using StandardScaler after PCA transformation.

-### Hyperparameter Tuning with PCA:
-The same process of hyperparameter tuning, training, and evaluation is repeated on the transformed data, and the results are stored in the metrics_pca dictionary.
+3. The same set of classifiers and parameter grids are used as in the original data case.
+4. Similarly, hyperparameter tuning, training, and evaluation are performed for each classifier.
+5. Metrics (accuracy, F1 score, recall, precision) for classifiers with PCA are stored separately for comparison.

+### Code Explanation:
+The provided code includes functions and loops to automate:
+1. Hyperparameter tuning (perform_grid_search function).
+2. Training and evaluation of models.
+3. Storage of performance metrics in dictionaries (metrics and metrics_pca).

+### Usage:
+1. Ensure scikit-learn, numpy, and relevant dependencies are installed.
+2. Replace df with your dataset containing emotions and pixel values.
+3. Adjust parameter grids (param_grids) and classifier settings based on specific requirements.
+4. Run the script to obtain performance metrics and compare the effectiveness of classifiers with and without PCA.

+### Notes:
+1. Performance metrics such as accuracy, F1 score, recall, and precision are essential for evaluating classification models.
+2. Results may vary based on dataset characteristics, parameter settings, and preprocessing steps.

 ## 4. Evaluating Classification Performance
 ### Overview: